losttype/blog.losttype.com/src/2016-12-21-the-making-of-escafina.md

 With all of the goals of Escafina confirmed in my head, I realized this typeface was actually influenced quite a bit from my work as a graphic designer.
 Escafina would be practically a ‘logotype in a can’.
 A set-it-and-forget it way to make a competent upright script setting suitable for a logotype, with no manual intervention needed.

 Thus I began solving the issues.
 Getting the most common groups of letter shapes (round characters, square characters and diagonal characters) to harmonize didn’t pose a particular challenge, and it was not dissimilar to other styles of type.
-Careful optical balances of these groups makes them feel they are harmonizing in the context of words, and with a script you have the added benefit of requiring relatively little kerning (as ideally these relationships solve themselves, so to speak, through the conenctions).
+Careful optical balances of these groups makes them feel they are harmonizing in the context of words, and with a script you have the added benefit of requiring relatively little kerning (as ideally these relationships solve themselves, so to speak, through the connections).

 <figure>
 ![](/media/2016/12/escafina_connections.jpg)